FranzZemen/re/ts-src/Wiki.md

 - [ReadMe](../ReadMe.md)
 - [Wiki Index](./WikiIndex.md)

-# @franzzemen/re Rules Engine Wiki
+# @franzzemen/rulesEngine Rules Engine Wiki

 Welcome to the Rules Engine.
-For purposes of documentation, it will be referred to as either Rules Engine, Re or the Rules.Engine.
+For purposes of documentation, it will be referred to as either Rules Engine, ReRulesEngine or the Rules.Engine.

 ## Forget The Rest, Let's Get Started!!!!